A total of 55 clubs from 51 associations will take part as the competition returns to its regular format with a four-team finals.

 Article top media content

-The 2021/22 UEFA Futsal Champions League will return to the regular format, with preliminary, main and elite rounds played as one-venue mini-tournaments and a four-team knockout finals in April, with the venue selected once the contenders are known.
+The 2021/22 UEFA Futsal Champions League will return to the regular format, with preliminary, main and elite rounds played as one-venue mini-tournaments and a four-team knockout finals, with the venue selected once the contenders are known.

-Four nations (Spain, Portugal, Russia and Kazakhstan) enter two clubs each and those countries' eight representatives – including holders Sporting CP – will be among the clubs with the highest coefficients receiving byes to the main round (the exact number depending on the volume of entries).
-The other sides start in the preliminary round, with the draws for both rounds made in the same ceremony, made on 7 July.
+Four nations (Spain, Portugal, Russia and Kazakhstan) enter two clubs each and those countries' eight representatives – including holders Sporting CP – will be among the 23 clubs with the highest coefficients receiving byes to the main round in October.
+The other 32 sides start in the preliminary round in August.

 Preliminary round: 20–25 August